emilekoffi/Melocoton/README.md

 The cleaning is done in GoogleSheet.

   - rermoving duplicates : select all rows; data ; cleaning data ; remove duplicates.
 21 rows eliminated, 320 rows left.
+Now with the condiotionnal formating, I'll lookfor duplicate in the asin column (A).
+The asin, is supposed to be unique to a product.
+The rule is "=COUNTIF(A:A;A1)>1"
+4 product has duplicates : B09T3MQSVP, B09T3MQSVP, B0CMDRFVTL, B0CRVWPWKP.
+They haven't been deleted before because of slightly differences in stocks, or discount (9% instead of 10% but prices still are the same)
   - removing blank spaces : selact all rows; data; claening data ; remove blank space. none found
   - Looking for empty cells : her we are gonna look for all colomns except for B; D ; H; I; T; O;  U; V